ElektraInitiative/libelektra/src/libgetenv/README.md

 Elektra's variables will be in use immediately for every newly started application (no relogin necessary).

-To do so, getenv(2) will lookup multiple sources next to searching in the environment (environ).
-As running example will use `getenv("HOME")`.
+To do so, getenv(3) will lookup multiple sources next to searching in the environment (environ).
+As running example will use `getenv("HOME")`:

-1.)
-Given commandline parameters will always be preferred (see [OPTIONS](OPTIONS) below).
+1. Given commandline parameters will always be preferred (see [OPTIONS](OPTIONS) below).

-    E.g. elektrify-getenv <application> --elektra:HOME=/path/to/home
+   E.g. `kdb elektrify-getenv <app> --elektra:HOME=/path/to/home`
-2.)
-Then /env/override/<key> will be looked up, where <key> is the parameter to `getenv`.
+2. Then `/env/override/<key>` will be looked up, where <key> is the parameter to `getenv`.

-    E.g. kdb set user/env/override/HOME /path/to/home
+   E.g. `kdb set user/env/override/HOME /path/to/home`
-3.)
-Then environment will be requested.
+3. Then environment will be requested.

-    E.g. HOME=/path/to/home elektrify-getenv <application>
+   E.g. `HOME=/path/to/home kdb elektrify-getenv <application>`
-3.)
-Then /env/fallback/<key> will be looked up.
+3. Then `/env/fallback/<key>` will be looked up.

+   E.g. `kdb set user/env/fallback/HOME /path/to/home`

 ## OPTIONS

+When `elektrify-getenv` is active, every application additionally accepts Elektra's getenv options.
-You are allowed to interleave Elektra's and the application's options.
+Interleaving Elektra's and the application's options is allowed.
-Elektra will parse its options (starting with --elektra) first and discard them before main is started.
-The application will not see that they were even there, e.g.: given <application> -V --elektra-debug -L the application will be called with <application> -V -L
+Elektra will parse its options (starting with --elektra) first and discard them before the other application is started.
+Therefore the application will not see that they even existed, e.g.: given `kdb elektrify-getenv <application> -V --elektra-debug -L` the application will be called with `<application> -V -L`.

+### Internal Options
  * `--elektra-help`:
    Outputs this help.
  * `--elektra-version`:
-   Gives version information
+   Gives version information.
- * `--elektra-debug=file`, `ELEKTRA_DEBUG` or `env/option/debug`:
+ * `--elektra-debug=file`, `ELEKTRA_DEBUG` or `/env/option/debug`:
-   Trace all getenv() calls file or stderr if no file is given.
+   Trace all getenv(3) calls to a file (or stderr if no file is given).
- * `--elektra-clearenv`, `ELEKTRA_CLEARENV` or `env/option/clearenv`
+ * `--elektra-clearenv`, `ELEKTRA_CLEARENV` or `/env/option/clearenv`:
    Call clearenv(3) before entering main.
    This is a recommended security feature.
    Elektra itself, if configured that way, will still be able to use the environment.
- * `--elektra-name=key`:
-   the application name to be used instead of the executable's basename
- * `--elektra:key=value`:
-   set a key/value below root to be preferred (in proc-namespace)

-Note that keys can contain / to form hierarchies, e.g. `--elektra-name=app/profile`

-Note that the option are available in three different variants:
+Internal Options are available in three different variants:

 1. as commandline parameter: `--elektra-<option>`,
    which are *not* passed through exec(3) calls.